abhijan2402/CastLinker_Self/README.md

-# CastLinker
+# FilmCollab

-CastLinker is a comprehensive platform connecting talent with opportunities in the entertainment industry.
+FilmCollab is a comprehensive platform connecting talent with opportunities in the entertainment industry.

 ## Project info